happinessps/Map-for-P5js/README.md

 # leaflet.js-firebase
-showing realtime User-location on a leaflet map and location data saving in Firebase. but marker is not shown.
+showing realtime User-location on a leaflet map and location data saving in my Firebase. but marker is not shown.